 Action Fraud has set up a dedicated email address where you can forward any scam emails that you receive.

-People receiving scam emails are urged to report them.
-(Correct reporting method - 2017)
+People receiving scam emails are urged to report them here and then forward them to the address provided at the end of the tool.
+(Correct reporting method as of 2018)

 Important: When you send an email you are doing so over the open internet, which we cannot guarantee the security of.
 Therefore please do not send personal information, such as your address or bank account details, when emailing Action Fraud.